department-of-veterans-affairs/vets-website/_disability/6-agentorange-test-storage.md

 <div markdown="1">

-If you participated in the testing or storage activities of Agent Orange and other herbicides used in Vietnam—on bases in the United States or elsewhere—you can apply for disability compensation.
+If you participated in the testing or storage activities of Agent Orange used in Vietnam—on bases in the United States or elsewhere—you can apply for disability compensation.

 </div>